rrusk/OscarPropertyUsage/Background.md

 property.

 This same branch of code can also deal with OscarProperties not having explicit getProperty methods.
-(This code is not reached if OscarProperties does have explicit getProperty methods.)
+(This part of the code is not reached, however, if OscarProperties does have explicit getProperty methods.)
 To do that it first checks whether the method invocation node is in the oscar.OscarProperties.java compilation unit.
 If so the first string literal argument of any such method is an Oscar property.
 It then examines the prefix to calls to getProperty().
 If the prefix contains the string "OscarProperties.getInstance()" then the first string literal argument is an Oscar property key.
 (This code gives nearly identical results to those obtained when augmenting OscarProperties.java with the two getProperty methods.)

 What More Could Be Done